 Imamura joined contemporaries Nagisa Oshima and Masahiro Shinoda to lead the country’s ”Nouvelle Vague” in cinema.

 He took a new perspective on the country’s then soaring spirits with the 1970 film A History of Postwar Japan as Told by a Bar Hostess.
-Karayuki-san, he profiled Japanese women sent as prostitutes to South-East Asia to accompany wartime troops.
+In his 1975 documentary Karayuki-san, he profiled Japanese women sent as prostitutes to South-East Asia to accompany wartime troops.

 In his last feature-length film, Warm Water under a Red Bridge in 2001, he depicted the love and sex of a middle-aged man.